Melissa Conrad Stöppler, MD

 Pheochromocytomas are present in only about 0.2% of all people with high blood pressure.
 There are certain conditions, however, in which the diagnosis of pheochromocytoma may rank high on the list of possibilities; they are discussed below.

 Pheochromocytomas can be a component of certain familial or genetic syndromes.
 The most common familial condition is called multiple endocrine neoplasia, or MEN for short.
 Two types of MEN -- MEN 2A and 2B -- are associated with pheochromocytomas.
 Both are genetic syndromes that run in families and are transmitted from parent to child in an autosomal dominant manner.

 Pheochromocytomas are not the only tumors that occur in MEN 2A and 2B.
 MEN 2A carries an increased risk of tumors of the parathyroids, glands near the thyroid that help to regulate calcium levels in the body.
-And both MEN 2A and 2B elevate the risk of thyroid cancer.
+And both MEN 2A and 2B elevate the risk of medullary carcinoma of the thyroid - an unusual type of thyroid cancer.
 In families where MEN is suspected, genetic testing can be done to help identify family members at risk.

-Pheochromocytomas are a feature of other genetic disorders, including von Hippel-Lindau syndrome and neurofibromatosis.
+Pheochromocytomas are a feature of other genetic disorders, including von Hippel-Lindau syndrome and neurofibromatosis type 1.
 Both of these disorders are associated with the development of numerous benign and malignant tumors.